| sim.geno {qtl} | R Documentation |

 In the case of the 4-way cross, with a sex-specific map, we assume a constant ratio of female:male recombination rates within the inter-marker intervals.

-object is returned with a component,
+The input cross object is returned with a component,

-, added to each component of cross$geno
+draws, added to each component of cross$geno.

 This is an array of size [n.ind x n.pos x n.draws] where n.pos is